jlevy/og-equity-compensation/README.md

 vesting or has fully vested.

-🄳 In the majority of cases, vesting occurs incrementally over time, according to a **vesting schedule**.
-A person vests only while they work for the company.
+🄳 In the majority of cases, vesting occurs incrementally over time, according to a **vesting schedule.** A person vests only while they work for the company.
 If the person quits or is terminated immediately, they get no equity, and if they stay for years, they’ll get most or all of it.